zacharyvacek/rock-paper-scissors/README.md

 ## Technology

 The ultimate goal of this project was to implenent various **JavaScript** concepets, especially **functions** in order to create this console game.

+## Future Implementation

+While the game works great as is, there are a number of feature's I plan to add in the future:

+- A Graphical Interface
+- The ability to input the players own name
+- The ability for two live players to play each other.
+- The ability to set the number of rounds to be played before a winner is declared.